sunaku/vim-unbundle/README.markdown

 Unbundle looks for directories called `bundle/` in Vim's runtimepath and then adds all subdirectories therein back into Vim's runtimepath.
-This lets you keep your [bundles] isolated in their own directories, instead of having to share your Vim user configuration directory communally with your [bundles].
+This lets you keep your [bundles] isolated in their own directories, instead of having to share your Vim runtime directory communally with your [bundles].

 ### ftbundles - filetype specific bundles